-Thus, parents should exercise extreme caution and care when using peppermint oil for babies as its concentrated form can be life-threatening.
+Thus, parents should exercise extreme caution and care when using peppermint oil for babies to smell as its concentrated form can be life-threatening.
 However, if a medical practitioner permits the use of peppermint oil, it should be used in a highly diluted form than what is recommended for adults.
 Let’s dive deep into the topic and find out if peppermint oil can be used for babies and under what conditions it is safe to do so.

 What Is Peppermint Oil?

 Peppermint oil is an essential oil that is extracted from the peppermint plant using a process called distillation.
 The oil is considered an effective cure for digestive issues, respiratory problems, and sinusitis.
 It also supports the health of the nervous system, muscles, and joints.
 Peppermint oil has a characteristic fragrance and also a cooling and tingling effect when applied on the skin.
 The oil is also used for flavouring foods and beverages.

 Should You Use Peppermint Oil for Babies’ Needs?